NACMS has classified our publications by level to aid you in finding material most helpful to you:

 Mary an Activist?

-This Lent, explore Mary's pain of losing her child through an act of violence.
+Explore Mary's pain of losing her child through an act of violence.
 Susan Handle Terbay ponders Mary's grief and sees her not as a meek woman, but as an activist.

 A Sociologist Considers the Contributions of Marie Thérèse de Lamourous